ndhieu1994/digi-philo-pandoc-markdown/presentation/sections/99-summary.md

 Summary
 -------

--   Pandoc and Markdown as alternative to Word and \latex
+-   Pandoc Markdown features as alternative to \latex for academics
 -   Pandoc can read and write countless kinds of formats
--   Its Markdown has its own features for creating \latex files
--   Personalized templates and filters extend already powerful Pandoc
+-   Personalized templates and filters extend already powerful tool

 Links
 -----